-Have you ever sewn a garment, and a seam just don’t seem to lay right?
-Or it bubbles or twists in a weird way?
+Have you ever sewn a garment and a seam just doesn’t seem to lay right?
+Or does it bubble or twist in a weird way?
 Annoying, I know.
 Chances are, you forgot to clip or notch your curved edge.
 When you work with curved seams, you can either end up with excess bulk or a lot of pulling and tugging.
 This is because the length of your stitch line measures differently from the length of the edge of your fabric.
-So when it is turned right side out, it doesn’t conform correctly or lie flat.
+So when it is turned right side out, it doesn’t conform correctly or lies flat.
 You can solve this by either clipping or notching your seam allowance, to allow for that adjustment.

 Another time it comes in handy?
 When trying to attach a curved edge to a straight edge.
 But we’ll get to that in a minute.